markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 ### Step 2 - Deploy the project to your DeepLens device

 * Once the project is created, select it, and click `Deploy to device`.
 Pick the device you registered in the previous step.
 Click `Review`.
 Click `Deploy`.
 * You will see the status at the top of the page in a blue box, and it will indicate `Deployment of project is in progress`.
 A percent completion of the model download will be displayed.
 Once the model is downloaded, the device will create a Greengrass deployment.
 This progress will be indicated in the blue banner at the top of the page.
 After a few minutes, you will see the status bar change from blue to green indicating `Deployment of project succeeded`.
+While you are waiting, you may want to get logged into the DeepLens using your attached monitor and keyboard in the next section.
-* Soon thereafter, the topmost blue light on the device should turn on and remain lit.
+* Soon after deploying, the topmost blue light on your DeepLens device should turn on and remain lit.
 All three blue lights should be lit when the model is downloaded and is running.

 ## Test the project